Description

 Animals

 Habitat loss threatens the survival of birds worldwide.
-Millions of songbirds migrate every spring from the Yucatan Peninsula across the Gulf of Mexico to the United States.
+Millions of songbirds migrate every spring from the Yucatan Peninsula across the Gulf region to the United States.
 Some of these birds find a spring and summer home at Trout Lily.

 One of the most distinctive is the cerulean warbler, a small songbird that flits among treetops, making it difficult to find.
 The warbler’s plumage is cerulean blue above and white below, with white wing bars and white tail spots.
 Its numbers have declined by about 70 percent since 1966.